UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 <a name="similar-open-source"></a>
 # Similar Open Source Projects
 ## [Reddit: Slide for reddit](https://github.com/ccrama/Slide)
 Slide for reddit is an open sourced and ad free Reddit browser for Android.
-Spme aspects of the eventual user interface and features of slide for reddit align with the goals of #ideas4YEG.
+Some aspects of the eventual user interface and features of #ideas4YEG align with those of slide for reddit.

 ## TODO